jackw-ai/OpenGL-Landscape/README.md

 # OpenGL Natural Landscape
 Landscape scene rendered in OpenGL.
-By Meng Dong and Tinda Wang.
+By Meng Dong and Tingda Wang.

 ## Features
 An extensible openGL 3D environment framework with underlying texture, shader, mesh, and camera infrastructure that renders trees, leaves and grass, all under a skybox.